In this article I will explain how to upload multiple files with ASP.Net 4.5 FileUpload control in Visual Studio 2012 and Visual Studio 2013.

 Imports System.IO

-Inside the Button click event handler, a loop is executed over the FileUpload PostedFiles property which holds the uploaded files.
+Next, a loop is executed over the FileUpload PostedFiles property which holds the uploaded files.

-Finally the success message is displayed using the Label control.
+Finally, the success message is displayed using the Label control.

 C#